piotrpolak/java-development-with-docker-examples/README.md

 All the configuration is bundled inside the container.

-This setup supposes you have git installed on your machine but DOES NOT require to have java installed at the host machine.
+This setup supposes you have `git` installed but DOES NOT require to have `java` installed at the host machine.